 In this letter, we report a first study of the parton energy loss with detailed balance in the presence of collective flow in perturbative Quantum Chromodynamics (pQCD).
 We first determine the model potential to describe the interaction between the energetic jet and the scattering target partons with collective flow of the quark-gluon medium using Lorentz boosts.
 Based on this new potential, we then consider both the radiation and absorption induced by the self-quenching and multiple scattering in the moving medium.
-We are led to the conclusion that the net medium effect without rescattering is dominated by the final-state thermal absorption, whose result is the same as that in the static medium.
-For the case of rescattering with targets the collective flow changes the opacity and the LPM destructive interference.
+We are led to the conclusion that to the zeroth order opacity, the energy loss is dominated by the final-state thermal absorption, whose result is the same as that in the static medium since the jet has no interaction with the medium.
+However, for the case of rescattering with targets, the collective flow changes the emission current and the LPM destructive interference.
 Overall, it reduces (enhances) the jet energy loss induced by rescattering with stimulated emission and thermal absorption depending on the direction of the flow in the positive (negative) jet direction.